vuestorefront/vue-storefront/packages/core/docs/contributing/creating-changelog.md

 ## Steps

 1. Go to folder `/changelog`, create a `.js` file, and give it the same name as a number of your current issue from GitHub.
-For example, `4523.js`
+For example, `4523.js`.
-2. Copy this code below, paste it inside your `.js` file and fill it in with your data
+2. Copy this code below, paste it inside your `.js` file and fill it in with your data.

 ```js
 module.exports = {